 Julia Gillard holds talks with independents after polls fail to throw up clear winner.

-In late June Gillard, who was then deputy prime minister, stunned Australians, including many within the government, when she launched a sudden challenge to Kevin Rudd’s leadership.
+In late June Gillard, who was then Kevin Rudd’s deputy, stunned Australians, including many within the government, when she launched a sudden challenge to the prime minister’s leadership.